-Providing behavioral rewards versus outcome rewards for making healthier food options seems to have the biggest impact on helping you make healthier food choices.
-The research showed that getting an immediate reward for choosing a healthier food coincides with long-term goals of being healthier.
+Providing behavioral rewards versus outcome rewards for making more nutritious food options seems to have the most significant impact.
+The research showed that getting an immediate reward for choosing a more nutritional food coincides with long-term healthier goals.

-What does this mean for you?
-Come up with a behavioral reward system for yourself instead of just focusing on outcome rewards.
-We have outcome rewards of feeling good, getting on the scale and seeing a smaller number, fitting in a smaller size pants, etc. What happens when you have worked hard all week and or for the day and then you get on the scale and you do not see a change?
+Develop a behavioral reward system for yourself instead of just focusing on outcome rewards.
+We have outcome rewards of feeling good, getting on the scale, seeing a smaller number, fitting in more petite pants, etc. What happens when you have worked hard all week or for the day, and then you get on the scale and do not see a change?
 Instant discouragement.
 Once the feelings of discouragement set in, many of us open ourselves up for losing focus and letting go of our goals at that moment.

-Creating your own Behavior Reward Program:
+Creating your Behavior Reward Program